For Guides

 In the 1840s, Samuel Phillippe, a Pennsylvanian blacksmith, violin maker, and woodworker, created the first commercially successful American-made, split bamboo fishing rod.
 In the 1870s, Hiram Leonard, a fisherman in Maine created a groundbreaking advancement in the world of fly fishing which we know today as the split cane fly rod.
 Hiram’s rods and their layouts are still emulated in modern rod designs.
 They have since evolved into other materials, such as fiberglass and graphite.

 Fly rods are now mass-produced both domestically and internationally.
 They run the gamut of composition, characteristics, and price.
 They are tailored to specific species, regions, and fly fishing techniques.
 There are rods for dry flies and rods for streamers.
 Rods for musky, tarpon, and trout; for single- and double-hand use; for high-stick nymphing, dry fly fishing, and much more.
 Once a luxury good of the super-elite, lightweight, and durable rods are now available to the masses, broadening fly fishing’s exposure within different cultures and economic backgrounds.
-Today, as rod builders continue to design state-of-the-art tackle, it’s clear that the evolution of the modern fly rod — and the community of anglers that wield them — is far from its final form.
+Today, as rod builders continue to design state-of-the-art tackle, it’s clear that the evolution of the modern fly rod — and the community of anglers that use them — is far from its final form.

 Fly Fishing Rod FAQ